CLANNAD

 Hakonegasaki

 There are really a lot of familiar views around Hakonega, and on the maps below I have marked some of the most significant locations I have found to make the trip easier.
-On this trip, you should definitely bring a free tourist map of the area from the JR station to make your journey easier!
+On this trip, you should definitely bring a free tourist map of the area from JR Station to make your way easier!

-Near the station is a small park with a certain pond and fountain – and a short distance east of the parks is the hill that sparks the whole story.
-Right next to it, you can find the corridor of the end scene of "Kyou-arc"... as a tip.
-A temple that appears in the series is also marked on the map.
+There is a small park near the station with a certain pond and fountain - and a short distance east of the parks is the uphill that gives the whole story a spark.
+Right next door is the aisle of the final scene of “Kyou-Arc” as a hint.
+There is also a temple on the map that appears in the series.

 The position of Hamura and its surroundings are also very familiar from Clannad.
 Hamura's position is also used by Youhe's little sister Mei when she visits her big brother and her friends.
 If you have less time, you may want to focus more on exploring the surroundings of Hakonegas and hiking in Hamura just in the vicinity of the station.

-The distance between Hamura and Hakonegasaki is just under three kilometers, and I strongly recommend walking through the “hometown of Tomoya and Nagisa” in the suburbs of Tokyo.
+The distance between Hamura and Hakonegasak is less than three kilometers, and I highly recommend walking through the “hometown of Tomoya and Nagisa” in the Tokyo suburbs.

 There is a lot to see and do, don't forget the soundtrack!

-The hike requires a lot of time and walking, but it also gives a lot - the area is teeming with a series of venues, you may have to walk past some of them and only later when you look at the pictures will you realize that a moment…!
+The trip requires a lot of time and walking, but it also gives a lot - the area is full of places, you may have to walk past a part and only later when you look at the pictures will you realize that a moment…!
 This trip emphasizes that the camera's memory card is not worth saving and, as has been said, it is also a good idea to take more or less of the screenshots in the series.

 Full Metal Panic for fans to know !!
-Coming from Tokyo, this trip also passes the places that are the basis of FMP's events!
-An example is the park along the Chuo line - get off the train at Kichijoji station and immediately south is Inokashira Park.
-The park is immediately recognizable by the amphitheater and the path around the pond - and of course the pond itself where Sousuke "goes swimming" after angering Chidori once again...
+Coming from Tokyo, this tour will also bypass the venues underlying the FMP events!
+An example is the park along the Chuo line - get off the train at Kichijoji station and just south is Inokashira Park.
+The park has an immediately recognizable amphitheater and a path around the pond - and of course the pond itself where Sousuke “goes swimming” after annoying Chidor once again…